-The Board recognises that the long-term success of the Company is reliant upon the efforts of the employees of the Company, its subsidiaries, contractors, suppliers and regulators, and upon relationships with customers and licencees.
-Feedback from all these stakeholders is shared with, and reviewed by, the Executive team on a regular basis and, where appropriate, actions are documented.
-The Executive team, led by the CEO, is also responsible for identifying the resources and relationships necessary for developing the business, and sharing these needs with the Board.
+The Board recognises that for the long-term success of the Company their decisions must consider a wider stakeholder group and the Company's social responsibilities.
+The Company is reliant upon the efforts of the employees of the Company, its subsidiaries, contractors, suppliers and regulators, and upon relationships with customers and licensees.
+Feedback from all these stakeholders is shared with, and reviewed by, the executive team on a regular basis and, where appropriate, actions are documented.
+The executive team, led by the CEO, is also responsible for identifying the resources and relationships necessary for developing the business, and sharing these needs with the Board.

-An agreed procedure exists for Directors in the furtherance of their duties to take independent professional advice.
-With the prior approval of the Chairman, all Directors have the right to seek independent legal and other professional advice at the Company's expense concerning any aspect of the Company's operations or undertakings in order to fulfil their duties and responsibilities as Directors.
+An agreed procedure exists for directors in the furtherance of their duties to take independent professional advice.
+With the prior approval of the Chairman, all directors have the right to seek independent legal and other professional advice at the Company's expense concerning any aspect of the Company's operations or undertakings in order to fulfil their duties and responsibilities as directors.

 If the Chairman is unable or unwilling to give approval, Board approval will be sufficient.
-Newly appointed Directors are made aware of their responsibilities through the Company Secretary.
+Newly appointed directors are made aware of their responsibilities through the Company Secretary.